-Dermabrasion is a nonsurgical skin resurfacing treatment.
+Dermabrasion is a non-surgical skin resurfacing treatment.
 The process sands away the outer layer of skin, penetrating into deeper layers of the skin.
 Dermabrasion is a much more powerful version of microdermabrasion and is used for fine lines, moderate wrinkles, surgical scars, and acne scars.
-It is a procedure most often used for to improve the look of facial skin left scarred by accidents, previous surgery, or to smooth out final facial wrinkles.
-Dermabrasion stimulates collagen and improves the skin tone in one treatment.
+It is a procedure most often used to improve the look of facial skin left scarred by accidents, previous surgery, or to smooth out final facial wrinkles.
+Dermabrasion stimulates collagen and improves skin tone in one treatment.
 A numbing cream is applied prior to treatment.
 If desired, medications can be given to increase comfort.
-Next, a wand is used to sand away the outer layer of skin.
+Next, a wand is used to sand away the outer layer of the skin.
 After treatment, an ointment and gauze will be applied to protect the skin.
 Dermabrasion is an involved procedure and requires a skilled physician to perform it correctly.

 Because it penetrates deeper into the skin, there is a significant amount of downtime.
 After treatment, it is normal to experience redness, swelling, tiny spots of bleeding, and scabbing.
-These side effects will get better each day, and should be gone after a week.
+These side effects will get better each day and should be gone after a week.
 The fresh new skin being unveiled will be pink at first, and will gradually return to your normal skin color.
 You must avoid the sun for a week after treatment.
-Remember to always protect your skin from the sun with a sunblock and/or a hat.
+Remember to always protect your skin from the sun with sunblock and/or a hat.
 Not wearing sun protection will damage the new skin and can interfere with results.
 Dermabrasion is a powerful treatment that requires significant downtime, but dramatic results, as well.

 Patients have reported some mild discomfort, comparable to a windburn or bad sunburn.
 Excessive movement of the freshly treated skin may cause cracking and bleeding.